 A Dance with Dragons

-While writing his dragonlore, Tyrion Lannister recalls that ten years ago he managed to get his hands on a fragment of Unnatural History by Septon Barth that had eluded the Blessed Baelor.
+While writing his dragonlore, Tyrion Lannister recalls that ten years previously he had acquired a fragment of Unnatural History that had eluded Baelor's bookburnings.
 He doubts any of Barth's work had found its way across the narrow sea.

-While enslaved outside of Meereen Tyrion watches the Yunkish defensive preparations in the eventuality the black dragon should return.
+While enslaved outside of Meereen, Tyrion watches the Yunkish defensive preparations in the eventuality that Drogon should return.
 They are angling their scorpions and mangonels upward at the sky.
-Tyrion knows that they are wasting their time, and his thoughts turn to Barth’s words about the futility of attempting to slay a dragon via its gullet.
+Tyrion knows that they are wasting their time, and his thoughts turn to Barth's words about the futility of attempting to slay a dragon via its gullet.